Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Computes p-values based on (a) Satterthwaite or Kenward-Rogers degree of freedom methods and (b) parametric bootstrap for mixed effects models as implemented in the 'lme4' package.
 Implements parametric bootstrap test for generalized linear mixed models as implemented in 'lme4' and generalized linear models.
 The package is documented in the paper by Halekoh and Højsgaard, (2012, ).
 Please see 'citation("pbkrtest")' for citation details.

-GLMMadaptive — by Dimitris Rizopoulos, 9 months ago
+GLMMadaptive — by Dimitris Rizopoulos, a year ago

 Generalized Linear Mixed Models using Adaptive Gaussian Quadrature